Is it that crucial to prepare a perfect B2B sales pitch?

 In addition, you should explain how your product will increase their profits and solve their problem.

 If you discuss their business through your research, you might be able to point out some issues that even they are not aware of.
+You can use B2B CRM software to keep track of all information in one place and proactively share insights.

 In addition to conveying your diligence, this will establish a personal connection with your customer.
 Since It’s not just that you point out their problems, but that you also have solutions for them.